Sulfur diimide

 Sulfur diimides are chemical compounds of the formula S(NR)_{2}.
 Structurally, they are the diimine of sulfur dioxide.
 The parent member, S(NH)_{2}, is of only theoretical interest.
 Other derivatives where R is an organic group are stable and useful reagents.

 Organic derivatives

 Structure of S(NBu-t)_{2}.

 A particularly stable derivative is di-t-butylsulfurdiimide.
 It is prepared by reaction of tert-butylamine with sulfur dichloride to give the intermediate "S(N-t-Bu)", which decomposes at 60 °C to give the diimide.

+Contrariwise, the trimethylsilyl derivative S(NSiMe_{3})_{2} is prepared from lithium hexamethyldisilazane and thionyl chloride.

 However, most sulfur diimides are not produced from such elimination reactions.
 Typically, sulfur diimides arise from treatment of sulfur tetrafluoride with amines, or from transamidation reactions.
 The latter typically requires amide reactants that are less basic than the products, as with disulfonylsulfodiimide...